Parshant1231/Parshant1231/README.md

 💡 As of today, I'm Working on a Task Manager app with ai Integrated.<br />
 🧰 Every project is a chance to do something my way.<br />
 🧠 Learning how AI systems are built and used.<br />

-## 👨‍💻 About Me

-Hey, I’m **Parshant** — I write code that turns into things people can actually use.

-💻 Building with **Next.js**, **TypeScript**, and ideas that don’t stay ideas for long.
-🧪 Always testing something — usually late, usually fun.
-📬 Down for good projects and clean builds.

 > Started with “maybe.”
 Still building.